Hemp in the off-season: plant potential as a cover crop

 The environmental benefits are also significant.
 In terms of biomass, hemp can surpass traditional crops.

 “While corn produces 10 to 12 tons of dry matter per hectare, hemp can reach 25.
-About 40% of this volume remains in the field as residue, representing a relevant carbon supply,” compares Gandra.
+About 40% of this volume remains in the field as residue, representing a significant carbon input,” compares Gandra.

-Furthermore, part of the carbon remains sequestered in products derived from the plant, such as paper, fabrics, ropes, and even concrete, delaying its return to the atmosphere.
+Furthermore, some of the carbon remains sequestered in products derived from the plant, such as paper, fabrics, ropes, and even concrete, delaying its return to the atmosphere.

 International experiences and future potential